-Mapillary is available in Map Creator as an imagery and data source.
+Mapillary is available in Map Creator as a source for imagery and data.
 This help guide walks you through the map editing process using Mapillary as a data source.

 Enabling the Mapillary image overlay

-The Mapillary street-level image overlay can be accessed by clicking on the Mapillary icon in the bottom right-hand concern of the map view.
+Access the Mapillary street-level image overlay by clicking on the Mapillary icon in the bottom right-hand concern of the map view.

-If there is imagery in the area you are viewing, it will appear on the map as coloured lines, with the lines reflecting the age of the imagery.
+If there is imagery in the area you are viewing, it will appear on the map as colored lines, reflecting the age of the imagery.